 If you aren't familiar with worshiping in a liturgical setting, the first time you attend one of our worship service it may be different for you.
 Why do we stand when we do?
 Why do we kneel when we do?
 And what are all these signs we're making with our hands?

 In short, both.
 It depends on the time of the year and leading, really.
 We usually baptize around the beginning of January (Baptism of the Lord) or Spring (Easter or Pentecost), as well as the Summer, which is usually immersion in the Harpeth River.

 Why do Anglicans practice infant baptism?

 If it helps you to think of it as a dedication, that is ok.
 There is an early Church tradition to almost everything we practice.
-Actually, it's only been over the past 50+ years that baby dedication has become more acceptable.
+Actually, it's only been over the past 100 years that baby dedication have become more acceptable.
 We simply practice the symbolic liturgy and creedal process of infant baptism to commune the parents and the community of the parish in addition to the acknowledgment of the Holy Sacrament of baptism with the Lord.

 What is the Liturgical (Church) Calendar?

 Beginning with Advent and ending with the Reign of Christ (Christ the King), the liturgical year reminds us as the church what kind of community we are meant to be.
 In this light, we do not do modern teaching series or themes in contrast to the Church calendar.
 We believe that the intentional pace and rhythm found in the Liturgical Calendar leads us into a deeper understanding of The Way of Jesus with His narrative and plan of the Gospel.
 See our Resource Page for the actual illustration of the calendar.